Adverse childhood experiences: Findings

 An ACE score above six was associated with a 30-fold (3000%) increase in attempted suicide.
 The study also found that two-thirds of suicide attempts are directly linked to ACEs.

 The effects of ACEs on lifestyle problems also depend on the types of ACEs experienced with studies reporting that individuals who experienced household substance abuse during childhood were 3.3 times as likely to abuse substances as adults compared to people with the same ACE score but who did not experience household substance abuse during childhood.

 Other studies

 One study conducted in the United Kingdom found that having four or more ACEs was associated with a twofold increase in alcoholism.

 Subsequent surveys

 The ACE Study has produced more than 50 articles that look at the prevalence and consequences of ACEs.

-The original study questions have been used to develop a 10-item screening questionnaire.
+The original study questions have been used to develop a reduced-item screening questionnaire.